Skip to content

 Winding Complexity and Efficiency Issues

-• More parasitic capacitance and leakage inductance
+• More complex winding geometry can increase leakage inductance

 Ferrite Core Challenges